 Rose Thorogood

-ASSociate PROFESSOR of BEHAVIOURAL ECOLOGY, University of Helsinki
+Associate PROFESSOR of BEHAVIOURAL ECOLOGY, University of Helsinki

 My research uses information ecology theory to better understand coevolution: I look at how variation in the way information is acquired and used influences the evolutionary outcomes of species interactions.
 Recent projects include exploring how social information use by predators facilitates the evolution of prey defences (e.g. Thorogood et al. Nature Ecology & Evolution, 2018) and continuing my work on interactions between brood parasitic cuckoos and their hosts (e.g. Thorogood & Davies, Science, 2012) by using a recent range expansion of reed warblers to test the importance of social information for plasticity.
 I also have a long-term project with hihi, a bird that I have worked with since 2002 (e.g. Thorogood et al. NZ J Ecology, 2013) where we are now testing how ‘social resilience’ might enhance conservation outcomes.